Guide to Lawyer Discipline

 Must I wait until after the VSB takes action before I file a civil action?

-When should I give the VSB copies of the paperwork relating to my case?
+Should I give the VSB copies of the paperwork relating to my case?

 What are my duties as a complainant?